-This program is offered at Clark State's Beavercreek and Springfield - Downtown locations.
+This program is available at the Beavercreek and Springfield - Downtown locations.

 The Criminal Justice program is comprised of a curriculum that is current and relevant to the needs of criminal justice professionals.
 Society demands highly educated and well qualified candidates that meet and exceed the standards of local, state, and federal law enforcement agencies.

 Criminal Justice is a multi-million dollar industry.
 Individuals violate laws and require legal interventions and sanctions regardless of the economic conditions.
 Courses are taught by individuals who have been or currently are practitioners, providing students with instruction from faculty that can combine classroom with real work experiences.

 The Corrections Concentration offers the student a broad overview of the correctional system.
 The program prepares students for immediate employment in federal, state and local correctional facilities.
 Graduates may expect to qualify for entry-level positions as corrections officers, parole officers, and probation officers, as well as investigators and youth counselors.

 Outcomes and Curriculum